Irufana Ibrahim

 Irufana Ibrahim is a Maldivian film actress.

 Career

 Ibrahim made her acting debut in a recurring role in the first Maldivian web-series, a romantic drama by Fathimath Nahula, Huvaa which initiated streaming in November 2018.
 The series consisting of sixty episodes and streamed through the digital platform Baiskoafu, centers around a happy and radiant family which breaks into despairing pieces after a tragic incident that led to an unaccountable loss.
 The series and her performance as the fiancé of a gang-member being arrested for murder were positively received.
 After the success of Huvaa, Irufana starred in another web-series; Amjad Ibrahim-directed horror television series Shhh which consists of five episodes.
 In the series, Ibrahim played the role of Lucian, a victim of homicide.
 This was followed by Yoosuf Shafeeu's horror comedy film 40+ (2019), a sequel to 2017 released comedy film Naughty 40, which was well received both critically and commercially.

+In 2023, Ibrahim played the supporting role of a consideratee friend in Ali Seezan's erotic thriller Loabi Vevijje, which follows a married man who becomes infatuated with a woman after a one-night stand.
+The film was announced in 2019, but halted due to COVID-19 pandemic, opened to generally positive reviews from critics, specifically for its cinematography.